ddc-java-13/top-tag/docs/index.md

 * The app will dispaly herd numbers for previous year, tag applications, tag draws, and harvest reports.
 * Using radio buttons, the user can select which data to display.
-The user can use a radio button to choose whether the selected data will display inside each corresponding hunt region or in a list version on the side of the sceen in numerical order of the Game Management Unit.
+The user can use a radio button to choose whether the selected data will display inside each corresponding hunt region or in a list of units on the side of the screen.
 For example:

     * Unit 1 - xx
     * Unit 2 - xx